Synthetixio/synthetix/contracts.md

 ## Listing

-The following contracts compose the main body of the Synthetix system.
+The following contracts compose the core of the Synthetix system.

 * [ ] [DelegateApprovals](contracts/DelegateApprovals.md)
 * [ ] Depot